kurt1288/JeopardyScoreTracker/README.md

     - This removes the 400 points they initially gained without adding an "incorrect" penalty to their stats.
 2. **Log the Incorrect Answer:** Press the "-" button next to the player.
 This ensures the system tracks that they gave an incorrect response.

-Correcting an initial _incorrect_ answer can be done in a similar fashion just with the appropriate "↻" and "+" buttons.
+Correcting an initial _incorrect_ answer can be done in a similar fashion just with the appropriate red "↺" ("undoing" the incorrect answer) and "+" buttons.

 ### NOTE